bethsebian/autocomplete_me/README.markdown

 Everyone in today's smartphone-saturated world has had their share of interactions with textual "autocomplete."
 But how would you actually __make__ an autocomplete system?

-In this project, __CompleteMe__, we will create a simple textual autocomplete system
+In this project, __CompleteMe__, we will create a simple textual autocomplete system.

 ## The Solution
 ![logo](./images/shoes.png)